mcculloughembedded/blog/src/content/blog/prg-clangd-experience.md

 draft: true
 tags:
     - programming
+    - edit
 description:
-    Trying to use clangd in embedded systems.
+    My experience with clangd in embedded systems.
 ---

 # What is clangd?